Competitions Rounds

 Have at least two teammates from the same school

-The final and most prestigious step happens at Yale University in New Haven, Connecticut.
-Only the best squads make it here.
-Expect campus tours, hangouts with Yale students, and the ultimate celebration of all your hard work.
+The final and most prestigious stage takes place at Yale University in New Haven, Connecticut.
+Only the top teams make it here.
+Scholars can look forward to campus tours, meeting Yale students, and celebrating all their hard work.

 How to Qualify for TOC